fchb1239/AirJump/README.md

 NEW FEATURES:
 * GitHub meaning it's open source!
 * NETWORKING!!!!
 Finally you can see(and jump off) your friends boxes, with this you can build houses and mess around.
 Very fun :)
 * AirJump is now WAY more optimized...
-I think
+I think.
 * Fixed bug spamming errors in the console.